maxtrepanier/gaspard-rice/README.md

         $ ./main.py -b 0 0.5
  - scatter.py: Implementation of a class GaspardRice which simulates the model
  - plotting.py: Additional methods to create graphs

+### C++ implementation
+The directory Scatter contains the source code for a C++ implementation of the model.
+The executable requires the libraries PNG++ and Eigen3.
+Compile using make.

 [^1]: P. Gaspard, S. A. Rice; Scattering from a classically chaotic repellor. *J. Chem.
 Phys*.
 15 February 1989; 90 (4): 2225–2241.